[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 Shingles -- Are you at Risk?

 Shingles is a painful skin rash caused by the varicella zoster virus (VZV).
-This is the same virus that causes chickenpox that unpleasant disease so many of us had as children.
+This is the same virus that causes chickenpox, which many of us remember as being a most unpleasant childhood disease.

 <more...>